 Global economy

-- Global economic growth is expected to remain stable with the pace of disinflation to slow down as services inflation is anticipated to be more persistent and commodity prices higher.
+- Global economic growth is expected to remain stable with the pace of disinflation to slow down as services price inflation remains elevated in many regions.
+Advanced economies are anticipated to return to their inflation targets sooner than emerging markets and develop economies.

-- Risks to growth include inflation remaining elevated for a prolonged period of time on the back of price pressures emerging from the services sector and geopolitical tensions and uncertainty in economic policy due to elections this year.
+- Risks to growth include inflation remaining elevated for a prolonged period of time on the back of price pressures emerging from the services sector and geopolitical tensions and potential financial instability in China's property sector.

 - For more information and analysis on the global economy, visit the IMF website.